SirTori/indenticator/README.md

 Visually highlights the current indent depth.

-Can be used by itself, but it's recommended to use it alongside the builtin indent guides.
+This extension can be used by itself, but it's recommended to use it alongside the builtin indent guides.

 | ![Indenticator demonstration](img/demo.gif) |
 |- |